shwezhu/shwezhu.github.io/content/post/golang/basics/006-interfaces-golang.md

 ---
-title: interfaces in golang (and something new methods receivers)
+title: Interfaces in Golang (and Methods Receivers)
 date: 2023-09-02 19:58:32
 categories:
  - golang